Viterbi School of Engineering

-EE 550 Design and Analysis of Computer Communication Networks (3, Fa) Applications of stochastic modeling and optimization techniques to communication network design and analysis.
+EE 550 Design and Analysis of Computer Communication Networks (3) Applications of stochastic modeling and optimization techniques to communication network design and analysis.
 Data link control; performance models; multi-access channels; routing and flow control.
-Prerequisite: EE 450, EE 464 or EE 465 or EE 503; recommended preparation: EE 549.
+Prerequisite: EE 450 and EE 503.

 EE 551 Principles of Radar (3, Irregular) Signal propagation, reflections from targets; radar equation; detection of scintillating targets; resolution; ambiguity functions; clutter rejection; tracking radars.
 Prerequisite: EE 364 and EE 470.

 EE 552 Asynchronous VLSI Design (3, FaSp) Asynchronous channels and architectures; implementation design styles; controller synthesis; hazards, and races; Petri-nets; performance analysis, and optimization; globally asynchronous locally synchronous design.
 Open only to graduate students.
 Prerequisite: EE 477.